microsoft/Kusto-Query-Language/doc/extractfunction.md

 * *captureGroup*: A positive `int` constant indicating the capture group to extract.
 0 stands for the entire match, 1 for the value matched by the first '('parenthesis')' in the regular expression, 2 or more for subsequent parentheses.
 * *source*: A `string` to search.
-* *typeLiteral*: An optional type literal (e.g., `typeof(long)`).
+* *typeLiteral*: An optional type literal (for example, `typeof(long)`).
 If provided, the extracted substring is converted to this type.

 ## Returns

 If *regex* finds a match in *source*: the substring matched against the indicated capture group *captureGroup*, optionally converted to *typeLiteral*.

 If there's no match, or the type conversion fails: `null`.

 ## Examples

 The example string `Trace` is searched for a definition for `Duration`.
 The match is converted to `real`, then multiplied it by a time constant (`1s`) so that `Duration` is of type `timespan`.
-In this example, it is equal to 123.45 seconds:
+In this example, it's equal to 123.45 seconds:

 ```kusto
 ...